Hyundai Motor chairman, son try again to sell $1 billion stake in affiliate

 Investors had hoped that buying shares in the logistics firm would give them a front-row seat in the huge family-owned conglomerate's restructuring ahead of an expected generational leadership change.

-Hyundai Motor on Thursday said the deal was revived to comply with new anti-trust rules taking effect this month, and have no bearing on the group's reorganisation of management structure, it added.
+Hyundai Motor on Thursday said the deal was revived to comply with new anti-trust rules taking effect this month, and have no bearing on the group's reorganization of management structure, it added.

 (Writing by Joyce Lee; Editing by Tony Munroe and Miral Fahmy)